amiralitaheri/jdate_dart/README.md

 ## Copyright Notice
 The initial version of this library had been written based on [JDate.js](https://github.com/moghaddam24/JDate.js) by [Reza Moghaddam](https://github.com/moghaddam24).
-Date Conversion methods based on Roozbeh Pournader and Mohammad Toossi work
+Date Conversion methods written based on Roozbeh Pournader and Mohammad Toossi work